 You have very high levels of control to set your 3D prints up, whereas household appliances operate how the manufacturer intended for you to operate, with knobs and switches.

 The main serious failures that occur with a 3D printer is electronic fires, due to electrical currents and heat building up in the wiring.

-Most people aren’t electrical engineers so might not be clued up in knowing what to check on and look for, but this side of things is very important.
+Most people aren’t electrical engineers so might not be clued-up in knowing what to check and look for, but this side of things is very important.

 Electronic fires can easily spread around a room, even if the chances are small of it starting are small.
 An example of a way a flame can start is a connector not being able to handle the current from the heated bed.